webnovel

 "Well, you're learning at least," he said with a grin.
 "One can never have too many resources."

 They parted after that, having determined when they would meet again, but while Tonks left in the direction of the Hufflepuff common room, Harry stayed where he was and turned himself invisible.
-While had not successfully looted the room of requirement for all that he was willing to loot, he now had a similarly complicated task in front of him.
+While had not successfully looted the Room of Requirement for all that he was willing to loot, he now had a similarly complicated task in front of him.

 He had to get the letter with his knowledge to Dumbledore in a way in which he could be sure that the man would read it.
 Perhaps he could simply use an owl, but that method would make him stressed about Dumbledore perhaps not having read the letter, or not having received it.
 He needed the man to get it and see him read it, for his own piece of mind.
 This was of course quite problematic, as he also wanted to remain anonymous during this.
-Suffice to say that sneaking anything past Dumbledore while being in his sight was going to prove to be incredibly difficult.
+Suffice it to say that sneaking anything past Dumbledore while being in his sight was going to prove to be incredibly difficult.
 After all, the man likely had an infinitely more developed magic sense than Harry.

-Not having really thought of a solution yet, considering that he hadn't been quite sure if he would return alive from the room of requirement until recently, he walked towards the great hall as he pondered the issue.
+Not having really thought of a solution yet, considering that he hadn't been quite sure if he would return alive from the Room of Requirement until recently, he walked towards the great hall as he pondered the issue.
 He could float the letter to the headmaster as the former ate, but he was fairly sure that Dumbledore would be able to identify who was casting the magic.
 This also singled out being invisible in the man's vicinity and shoving it into his face.

 Perhaps the only way to outsmart someone who could likely sense magic was to use magical means without them in the vicinity, or to not use them at all?

 Getting an idea Harry ran into the library, which was mostly empty on the weekend, especially with exams being so far off.
 Once there he committed the ultimate sacrilege of telekinetically ripping out the last half-empty page of a book about magical pasta-making.
 Then he cast the copy-charm and created a replica of his letter on the desecrated book page, thus securing a version without any fingerprints or body oils or whatever.
-A small flex of his magic and the original burned, and the new version started floating beside him.
+With a small flex of his magic the original burned, and the new version started floating beside him.

 He turned himself invisible and made his way now to the great hall, which was currently empty for the most part, as dinner was only set to start in a few hours.
 Harry walked around the staff table at the top of the room, not sensing any wards that would prevent him from doing so.
-Of course it would be a gamble to simply put the letter on the headmaster's chair, considering the man often wasn't present at all, however, Harry didn't necessarily have any other ideas.
+Of course, it would be a gamble to simply put the letter on the headmaster's chair, considering the man often wasn't present at all, however, Harry didn't necessarily have any other ideas.
 He did check out the cutlery which was already laid out, but noted a faint protective shimmer covering it, making it seem unwise to tamper with it.
 Harry didn't want to risk leaving the letter in the open, as it would risk someone else taking it.

 What Harry needed was an invisible string.
 He could tie the letter to it, hook it over a floating candle and then mechanically, without any magic, drop the letter on top of the headmaster while he ate.

 He obviously didn't have such a string, but that was the point when he realised that he could just transfigure it, and then cancel the transfiguration once the letter was delivered.
 He didn't want to cast any magic to deliver the letter, but cancelling the transfiguration was not casting magic, but simply stopping the supply of it.
-If there was a way to trace someone's magical signature from even the most miniscule spells that they cast, the copying charm would already screw him anyway, so there was no point in quibbling about this now.
+If there was a way to trace someone's magical signature from even the most minuscule spells that they cast, the copying charm would already screw him anyway, so there was no point in quibbling about this now.

 Thankfully the headmaster did arrive eventually, causing Harry to breathe a sigh of relief.
 However, just as he was about to relax, and was watching the head-master amble towards the staff table, someone clapped a hand on his shoulder.

-For his part, Dumbledore walked unhurriedly to his seat with a gentle smile, and slowly sat down as the student body watched him in anticipation.
+For his part, Dumbledore walked unhurriedly to his seat with a gentle smile and slowly sat down as the student body watched him in anticipation.

 "Oh, a letter?
 For me?" the old man asked cheerfully as he sat down and picked up the envelope.
 He inspected it briefly before opening it.
-The student body had lost interest at that point, because if the letter didn't explode upon opening, it was obviously just a letter, not a prank.
+The student body had lost interest at that point because if the letter didn't explode upon opening, it was obviously just a letter, not a prank.

 Everyone's attention refocused on the upcoming meal.
-Except Harry's, he watched as Dumbledore started reading, and could see in real-time as all the colour left the old man's face.
+Except Harry, he watched as Dumbledore started reading, and could see in real-time as all the colour left the old man's face.
 In an action that many people decades younger than the man would find impossibly spry, the headmaster sprang up and rushed out of the hall, once again drawing the attention of the student body, as the other professors also started arriving for dinner.

 Harry didn't quite know what to say about the odd way that everything had transpired, but having seen Dumbledore receive the information, he couldn't help but feel that he was finally free.